Keleseth/telegram-fireworks-service/README-en.md

 - Database administration via the SQLAdmin-based management panel.
 - Asynchronous service operation using FastAPI and SQLAlchemy.

+## ⚠️ Project Status

+This project is currently under active development.
+Some features in the Telegram bot are temporarily unavailable — for example, the order placement and certain buttons are disabled.

+Please note that the current version is not final.

 ## Getting Started

 ### Deploying the Project to a Server